 Brown believes that it is never too late to learn something.
 She has been part of clubs, organizations and departments on campus and continues to work within the MiraCosta College institution as well as the community.

-Brown plans to transfer to San Diego State University in fall 2015.
+Brown transferred to San Diego State University in fall 2015.